bakliwalp/blynk-node-red/README.md

 ###  Node-RED to collect and push IoT sensor data

-There are no real sensors reporting the actual data.
 All data are simulated from Node-RED function node.
+Must acquire `AUTH_TOKEN` to work.

 > npm install node-red-contrib-blynk-ws --global